jessie-jensen/datasciencecoursera-gettingandcleaningdata-project/README.md

 See the included "features_info.txt" for more information on each of the individual variables.

-See "samsung_data_README.txt" for more information on the original data set.
+See "samsung_data_readme.txt" for more information on the original data set.